todogroup/todogroup.org/content/en/blog/cases-porsche-sony-ospo-book.md

 date: 2024-02-22
 ---

-The development of Open Source Program Offices (OSPOs) represents a pivotal transformation in how organizations manage technology stack across the supply chain.
+The establishment of Open Source Program Offices (OSPOs) represents a pivotal transformation in how organizations manage technology stack across the supply chain.
 Open Source leaders from Porsche and Sony have significantly contributed to the [OSPO Book Project](https://ospobook.todogroup.org) by [sharing their OSPO Best Practices](https://ospobook.todogroup.org/use-cases/).
-We aim their stories tp help elevate open source adn technical matters to align with business objectives and challenges, by showcasing their unique approaches to integrating open source operations within their organizational strategies and business units.
+We aim their stories to help elevate open source adn technical matters to align with business objectives and challenges, by showcasing their unique approaches to integrating open source operations within their organizational strategies and business units.

 ## Porsche: Anchoring Open Source in Porsche's Software Strategy